 How Do Bees Swarm?

 When the queen signals that change is coming, workers prepare to leave the hive with her.

-After about a week of preparation, the queen exits with about half the workers and some drones.
-As the swarm settles somewhere nearby like a tree, scout bees go off searching for a new home.
+After about a week of preparation, the queen exits with around half the workers and some drones.
+As the swarm settles somewhere nearby, like a tree, scout bees go off searching for a new home.